collinbarrett/wp-vps-build-guide/README.md

 		- Press "return" repeatedly to accept the rest of the default options.
 	- `gpasswd -a {myUser} sudo`
 	- _via <a href="https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04" target="_blank">DigitalOcean</a>_
-5. Copy the root ssh key to the new account.
+5. Copy the ssh key to the new user.
 	- `mkdir /home/{myUser}/.ssh`
 	- `cp ~/.ssh/authorized_keys /home/{myUser}/.ssh/`
 	- `chown -R {myUser}:{myUser} /home/{myUser}/.ssh`